revilowaldow/BITC/Sessions/2026/07 26 - Session 69.md

 ![[Slopes of Prynlope.canvas]]

 Camp has 6 days of resources
-We might find food or other resources to supplement this, tell TOr
+We might find food or other resources to supplement this, tell Toryk if found

+30 minutes between zones